vking34/vking34/README.md

 - 🎓 I just graduated at Hanoi University of Science and Technology with the Software Engineering major.
 - 🌱 I’m currently learning Kafka, Recommendation Framework, ...
 - 👯 I’m looking to collaborate with good developers.
-- 🥅 2020 Goals: Build a Search and Recommendation system.
+- 🥅 2020 Goals:
+    - Build a Search and Recommendation system.
+    - Contribute a Open Source project.
 - ⚡ Fun facts:
     - I love to make music but i know i am talented in music.
 I'm still trying.
     - I love to watch classic films in 40-60s.
 For instance, Casablanca (1942), Rashomon (1950), Some Like It Hot (1959), Psycho (1960), ...